glsoo/Autopilot/README.md

+# USE THIS AT YOUR OWN RISK.
+# CONFIG.TXT REQUIRED.

 # Autopilot

 **Autopilot** is a desktop automation tool that uses GPT-4 and screen analysis to execute user-defined tasks.
 It captures your screen, understands your objective, and automates your computer through intelligent actions.